M6 northbound between J35 and J36

 When Mobil's first building opened, it was described as "disappointing and unimaginative" by inspectors, who were disappointed that the building didn't take advantage of the views.
 It had only a tiny amenity building, a fuelling area with 12 distinctive circle-shaped segments, and a small parking area with only a handful of spaces for long vehicles, next to the cars.

-In 1972 and again in 1977 Egon Ronay rated the services as "appalling", calling it "drab and simply furnished".
+In 1972 and again in 1977 Egon Ronay rated the service area as "appalling", calling it "drab and simply furnished".

 When the site reached full capacity, Mobil allowed Granada to build a full catering building, and the two ran the service area together.
 They settled on a simple design which offered fuel and service facilities from either ends of the same building.
 That design had separate doors for the toilets and for the restaurant.

 A new forecourt shop was built, allowing the main facilities to take over the rest of the old shop, which was extended a few times.
 The parking areas were expanded significantly, and a hotel was built.
 An official count in 1983 reported that Burton West could accommodate 20 HGVs, the lowest capacity for any motorway service area in England.

 The British Tea Council chose Burton West as the site of Britain's best motorway tea in 1989.
 The management put this down to them using local Lake District water.

 In more recent times, Moto have tried to encourage customers to use both the toilets and the restaurant by building a glass cage around the front, creating a walkway rather than separate entrances.